What are the LLM/LLaMa Guidelines and Ethos?

 I always try to look for locally created databases, done by a single editor who is dedicated to a league or country.
 Megapacks look good on the surface but the chances are that the updater has spread themselves too thin and it can compromise realism.

-With that in mind I tend to get my own expansion databases from local makers, think fmbrasil.com for your Brazilian add-on etc.
+With that in mind I tend to get my own expansion databases from local makers, think MeisterTrainer for your German add-on etc.

 Another great place is the dedicated Editors hideaway at the official SiGames Forums the benefit of this is that you can see other users feedback and check the progress of the development.